Have you ever wondered about the history of the Easter egg?

 The practice of giving chocolate Easter eggs is now so ubiquitous in Western cultures that their manufacture in the UK alone is a multimillion-pound business; multi-national confectionery firms have appropriated and secularised what was a religious ritual.

 So popular is the custom, that in recent years even the hallowed National Trust has adopted the Easter egg hunt as an annual pageant as a way of drawing in the crowds.
 The National Trust's Killerton in mid-Devon has already taken delivery of 4,500 eggs for its own egg hunt this season.
-In an odd sort of way, this modern-day incarnation of a much older custom is being used a way of peddling our nation’s history and heritage.
+In an odd sort of way, this modern-day incarnation of a much older custom is being used as a way of peddling our nation’s history and heritage.